The History of Tom Jones, a Foundling: Plot

 Squire Allworthy falls ill and is convinced that he is dying.
 His family and servants gather around his bed as he disposes of his wealth.
 He gives a favourable amount of it to Tom, which displeases Master Blifil.
 Tom does not care about what he has been given, since his only concern is Allworthy's health.
 Allworthy's health improves and he learns that he will live.
 Tom is so excited that he gets drunk and eventually fights with Master Blifil.
 Meanwhile, Bridget dies in London.
 Wanting to conceal her love for Tom, Sophia gives a majority of her attention to Blifil when the three of them are together.
 This leads to Sophia's aunt, Mrs Western, believing that Sophia and Blifil are in love.
 Squire Western wants Sophia to marry Blifil to gain property from the Allworthy estate.
 Blifil learns of Sophia's affection for Tom and is angry.
-Blifil tells Allworthy that, on the day he almost died, Tom was out drinking and celebrating his coming death.
+Blifil lies to Allworthy, telling him that, on the day he almost died, Tom was out drinking and celebrating his coming death.
 This leads Tom to be banished.

 Tom's banishment seems to ensure that Sophia will be forced to marry Blifil, whom she finds odious, so she flees to avoid that fate.
 Meanwhile, expelled from Allworthy's estate, Tom begins his adventures across Britain, eventually ending up in London.
 En route, he meets a barber, Partridge, who was banished from town because he was thought to be Tom's father.
 He becomes Tom's faithful companion in the hope of restoring his reputation.
 During their journey, they end up at an inn.
 While they are there, a lady and her maid arrive.
 An angry man arrives, and the chambermaid points him in the direction that she thinks he needs to go.
 He bursts in on Tom and Mrs Waters, a woman whom Tom rescued, in bed together.
 The man, however, was looking for Mrs Fitzpatrick and leaves.
 Sophia and her maid arrive at the same inn, and Partridge unknowingly reveals the relationship between Tom and Mrs Waters.
 Sophia leaves with Mrs Fitzpatrick, who is her cousin, and heads for London.
 They arrive at the home of Lady Bellaston, followed by Tom and Partridge.
-Eventually, Tom says that his true love is for Sophia and no one else.
-Tom ends up getting into a duel with Mr Fitzpatrick, which leads to his imprisonment.
+Lady Bellaston seduces Tom, causing more heartache for Sophia.
+Tom reiterates, yet again, that his true love is for Sophia and no one else.
+Tom ends up getting into a duel with Mr Fitzpatrick, which leads to Tom's brief imprisonment.
+Blifil hires thugs to impress Tom into service at sea, but Tom avoids that fate.